Sriharsha-hatwar/Sriharsha-blog/_posts/2021-03-13-Kedarkantha-Trek.md

 *View from the first day hike*
 {:.image-caption}

 After a good lunch, we started the acclimatization walk.
-After reaching the higher altitude where snow was plentiful, we played cricket with our hiking pole with snowballs as our trek leader mannu bhayya explained about the naturally formed rock caves around the place.
+After reaching the higher altitude where snow was plentiful, we played cricket with our hiking pole with snowballs as our trek leader Mannu bhayya explained about the naturally formed rock caves around the place.

 ![Natural rock cave on our acclimitization walk at Juda ki talab]({{ '/assets/images/Group-pic-natural-rock.jpg' | relative_url }})
 {: style="width: 90%;" class="center"}